How to use Distributed Rendering?

 - On the master PC: in 3ds Max, go to Render Setup > System > Distributed Rendering, tick the "Enable" checkbox, and press "Search LAN"

-- On the master PC: wait for the addresses or names of your slave PCs to appear on the list
+- On the master PC: wait for the addresses or names of your slave PCs to appear on the list (or enter their network names or IPs manually via the "Add" button at the bottom)

 - On the master PC: start rendering